PedroMarianoAlmeida/use-fetch-examples/README.md

     - Hooks (useState, useEffect and **useFetch**)
     - React Router (for navegation)
     - Bootstrap (all style and diagramming)
+    - Bootstrap - React (modal Component)
-- [Nationalize API](https://nationalize.io/) (given a name, returns in which countries this name is more common)
+- [Nationalize API](https://nationalize.io/) (given a name list, returns in which countries this name is more common)
+- [Spoonacular API](https://spoonacular.com/food-api) (given a ingredient list, returns recipies with this ingredients)
 - Heroku (host and deploy)

 # Run Locally